The First Week

 Changes in household members - new foster family, adoptive family and possibly kids and new pets in the household to adjust to.

-Separation from human family and dog family members - loosing his trainer and his littermates, losing foster family, and losing you when you leave for work.
+Separation from human family and dog family members - losing his race trainer and his littermates, losing foster family, and losing you when you leave for work.

 Changes in routine - new feeding schedule, new potty break schedule, new house rules and often more time out of the crate than he is comfortable with.